Billy Forbes (footballer, born 1990)

-Cadet Billy Forbes (born 13 December 1990) is a Turks and Caicos Islander professional footballer who plays as a winger or striker for the Turks and Caicos Islands national team.
+Cadet Billy Forbes (born 13 December 1990) is a Turks and Caicos Islander former professional footballer who played as a winger or striker for the Turks and Caicos Islands national team.

 Club career

 Forbes spent his early career with Provopool Celtic and AFC Academy.
 In 2009, after training with the Vancouver Whitecaps, Forbes won a scholarship with Western Texas College.
 He also played college soccer for Lubbock Christian University.

 Forbes played during the summer of 2012 for the Mississippi Brilla of the USL PDL. and in May 2014 he joined San Antonio Scorpions from WV King's Warriors.

 The San Antonio Scorpions organization ceased operations following the 2015 NASL season.
 Forbes signed with NASL expansion side Rayo OKC on 28 January 2016.

 After spending the 2018 season with Phoenix Rising, he returned to San Antonio FC for the 2019 season.

 Forbes joined USL Championship club Austin Bold FC in January 2020.

 Forbes moved to USL Championship side Miami FC on 11 January 2021.

 Forbes was signed by Detroit City FC on 2 March 2022.
 In July 2022 he was loaned to Canadian Premier League side Valour FC.
 He left Detroit following their 2022 season.

 On 3 May 2023, Forbes signed with USL League One side Central Valley Fuego.

+After spending time with SWA Sharks, Forbes announced his retirement in August 2025.

 International career

-He made his debut for Turks and Caicos in a February 2008 World Cup qualification match against Saint Lucia and has, as of January 2018, earned a total of 6 caps scoring one goal.
-He represented his country in two World Cup qualification games.
+He made his debut for the Turks and Caicos Islands in a February 2008 World Cup qualification match against Saint Lucia.